-- A treatment for an illness or mental health issue.
+- It is not a treatment for an illness or mental health issue.
 Instead, it is a treatment used to help two people improve their relationship.

-- Categorized as a mental health service.
+- It's not categorized as a mental health service.
 Those services involve diagnosing and treating people with mental disorders, or diseases.
 Relationship problems aren’t classified as such.

-- Usually considered “medically necessary.”
+- It is not usually considered “medically necessary.”
 This is because medical necessity requires that health services treat a disease, injury, condition, or illness.

 Sometimes, marriage and family therapy (MFT), which can include couples therapy, may be part of the treatment plan when an individual suffers from mental health problems.
 These problems may include adult schizophrenia, affective (mood) disorders, alcoholism, and drug abuse.
 In these cases, an insurer may cover treatment, as long as the proper medical billing codes apply.

 Due to the complicated nature of treatment definitions, it is best to speak to your insurer to ask if there is any coverage in your plan.
-Most of the time, it will not be covered.
+However, most of the time, it will not be covered.